Writing a movie review

 It is a common assignment among college students.
-It involves the description, analysis, and evaluating the significance of a particular book.
+It involves the description, analysis, and evaluation of the significance of a particular book.
 In most cases, the task comprises 500-1000 words.
-However, the length may be different for some books depending on factors such as complexity and purpose of the review.
-The main aim of this type of assignment is to evaluate a student’s ability to do extensive research and develop an informed perspective on a particular research problem.
+However, the length may be different for some books depending on the complexity and purpose of the review.
+This type of assignment aims to evaluate a student’s ability to do extensive research and develop an informed perspective on a particular research problem.

 Common Approaches of a Book Review